 - protecting the scalp from the sun

-Side effects of radiation therapy include nausea and vomiting, skin problems, and tiredness.
-However, there are several ways a person can reduce the severity of these side effects.
+Side effects of radiation therapy include nausea and vomiting, skin problems, and fatigue.
+However, a person can reduce the severity of these side effects in several ways.
+A person with NSCLC can talk with their doctor about ways to manage any side effects.